chinmayhegde/fodl/_posts/2022-01-12-generalization01.md

 More pertinently, what about other choices of *architecture* (beyond linear models)?
 We examine this next.

-## Nonlinear models and incremental learning
+## Implicit bias in multilinear models
 {:.label}

 The picture becomes much more murky (and, frankly, really fascinating) when we move beyond linear models.
-For nonlinear models, the span argument that we used in the above proofs is no longer valid.
-Moreover, as we will show below the architecture plays a fundamental role in the gradient dynamics, which further goes to show that *both* representation and optimization method play a crucial role in inducing algorithmic bias.
+As we will show below the architecture plays a fundamental role in the gradient dynamics, which further goes to show that *both* representation and optimization method play a crucial role in inducing algorithmic bias.

 A linear model of the form $u = \lang w, x \rang$ can be viewed as a *single* neuron with linear activation.
 Let us persist with linear activations for some more time, but graduate to *multiple layers of neurons*.
-One such model is called a *diagonal linear network model*:
+One such model is called a *two-layer diagonal linear network model*:

 $$
 u = \sum_{j=1}^d v_j u_j x_j ,